sidahmed-malaoui/Linux-Cheat-Sheet/README.md

 # introduction
 This is a GNU/Linux terminal cheat sheet.
-It explains and give examples of commands, that helps a user or sysadmin to perform actions in multiple fields.
+It explains and give examples of commands, that helps a user or sysadmin perform actions in multiple fields.

-This is still a work in progress, and it will be ready in no time.
+This is still a work in progress, and it will be ready soon.

 # Table of Content
   1. [File System Structure](01.filesystem.structure.md) : This section talks about things related to the filesystem (files, directories, partitions).